Jim McGreevey: Hiring of Golan Cipel

 McGreevey brought up Cipel's name six weeks into his administration in a February 14, 2002, interview with The Records editorial board at its offices, saying:

 We will not skimp on security.
 We actually brought on a security adviser from the Israel Defense Forces, probably the best in the world.

 McGreevey assisted Cipel in obtaining a townhouse near McGreevey's home.
 Cipel reportedly stated that he needed to live near the governor because his job involved being on call on a 24-hour basis.
 According to the Star-Ledger newspaper, McGreevey even accompanied Cipel on a final walk-through of the townhouse, which the real estate agent said she found "odd".

-Questions about McGreevey's sexual orientation and the nature of his relationship with Cipel were alluded to in the media.
+Questions about McGreevey's sexual orientation and the nature of his relationship with Cipel were allegedly well-known by political journalists.

 In March 2002, Cipel stepped down from his Homeland Security position and was reassigned to an advisor position regarding government operations.
 In August 2002, Cipel resigned from the McGreevey administration.

 Cipel later threatened to file a sexual harassment lawsuit against McGreevey.
 This threat led to McGreevey's August 2004 resignation from office.